ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/identities-view.markdown

 {NOTE: }

-* The view lists the __latest values__ for all identities in the database.
+* This view lists the __latest identities values__ that are set on the server for all collections where
+  an identity was created.

-* You can edit existing values or add new identities.
+* You can edit existing values or set a new identity value for a collection.

 * Identities values can also be managed from the Client API, see [seed identity operation](../../../client-api/operations/maintenance/identities/seed-identity).